-The following are the prerequisites:
+The following are the prerequisites for deploying Proxmox backup proxy:

 The virtual machine must be configured with the minimum requirements.
 For more information, see VM Specifications.